DuckDuckGo vs. Google: An In-Depth Search Engine Comparison

 Search Features

-Founded in 2008, DuckDuckGo claims to not store personal information of its users, ever.
+DuckDuckGo is a search engine founded in 2008 that claims it does not store the personal information of its users, ever.
+This means all searches done on the search engine are always anonymous.

-“Our privacy policy is simple: we don’t collect or share any of your personal information,” the website’s homepage says below the main search field.
+“Our privacy policy is simple: we don’t collect or share any of your personal information.”

-DuckDuckGo doesn’t follow its users around with ads since it won’t store their search history, won’t track their IP address, and essentially has no personal data to sell, regardless of whether the user is in private browsing mode.
+DuckDuckGo doesn’t follow its users around with personalized ads since it won’t store their search history, won’t track their IP address, and essentially has no personal data to sell.
+This is true regardless of whether the user is in private browsing mode.

+And, with the growing concerns of everyday people surrounding user privacy, it’s obvious that DuckDuckGo is doing something right.

+For the first time ever, the search engine surpassed 100 million searches conducted in one day in January of 2021.

 DuckDuckGo separated itself from the competition early and often in terms of the privacy it offers its users – that same privacy other search engines have refused to offer until DuckDuckGo.